-We show first some data from LHC that can be taken to suggest something unusual about the usual observables.
+We consider some data from LHC that can be taken to suggest something unusual about the usual observables.
 Compared to the data at RHIC energies and below, it seems that simple extrapolation to Pb-Pb collisions at 2.76 TeV is likely to miss some new physics.